Future Ready Oregon Package Headed to Governor Kate Brown for Signature

-(Salem, OR) — Today the House passed SB 1545, known as “Future Ready Oregon.”
+(Salem, OR) — The House recently passed SB 1545, known as “Future Ready Oregon.”
 It is now headed to the Governor’s desk for signature.

 One of Governor Kate Brown’s top initiatives this session, Future Ready Oregon is a comprehensive $200 million package of investments to give people the education, training, and resources they need to get into good-paying careers.